All Products

 The window of price history analysis (default 7)

-Run the following command to query the prices of the instance types in the current region:
+Run the following command to get the most suitable instance type configuration for the current region.

 ./spot-instance-advisor --accessKeyId=<id> --accessKeySecret=<secret> --region=<cn-zhangjiakou>